euroargodev/online_documentation/sections/section2.md

 #### Bibliography

 It is possible to include a bibliography with the `bib` format, and add references in the documentation.
-The [reference]() section will automatically be filled.
+The {numref}`section-biblio` will automatically be filled.

 For instance, taling about a software, it is important to cite the corresponding paper: {cite}`maze-2020`.